A furry hug from man’s best friend can be good for your health.

 And as the healing begins and the spirit grows stronger, people have an active friend to play fetch with, go on jogs together, or pat in their lap while they read a book.

-The Anxiety and Depression Association of America sums up it all up with three words: “the pet effect.”2
+The Anxiety and Depression Association of America sums up it all up with three words: “the pet effect.”

-What to Consider When Thinking of a Pet
+What to Consider When Thinking of an Animal for Treatment

 On your journey to recovery, you may have already been thinking about how to continue your treatment goals in positive ways as you return home.
 If you have been on the fence about bringing Fido or Whiskers home to live, animal welfare groups have suggestions to make sure a successful pairing takes place.